As amended at the annual meeting of 25 June 2023.

-People should be accorded all possible respect for their individual rights until such time as they are proven guilty of a crime.
-We are thus opposed to reduction of present safeguards for the rights of the criminally accused.
-The rights of due process, a speedy trial, legal counsel, trial by jury, and the legal presumption of innocence until proven guilty, must not be denied.
+People must be accorded all possible respect for their individual rights until such time as they are proven guilty of a crime.
+The rights of due process, a speedy trial, legal counsel, trial by jury, and the legal presumption of innocence until proven guilty must not be denied.

 We oppose labeling cases as civil in order to avoid the due process protections of criminal law and we further oppose pretrial seizure of property.
 We oppose police officers using excessive force, preventive detention, and no-knock raids, and support the right to film police officers.

-Whenever malfeasance of government agents results in persons being arrested, indicted, tried, imprisoned, or otherwise injured in the course of criminal proceedings, injured parties should receive full restitution.
-We look ultimately to the voluntary funding of this restitution.
+Whenever malfeasance of government agents results in persons being arrested, indicted, tried, imprisoned, or otherwise injured in the course of criminal proceedings, injured parties must receive full restitution.

-The individual's right to privacy, property, and right to speak or not to speak should not be infringed by any government.
-Governments should not use electronic or other means of covert surveillance of an individual's actions or private property without the express consent of the owner or occupant.
-Correspondence, bank and other financial transactions and records, medical records, legal records, employment records, and the like should not be open to review without the express consent of all parties involved in those actions.
+The individual's right to privacy must not be infringed.
+Governments must not use electronic or other means of covert surveillance of an individual's actions or private property without the express consent of the owner or occupant.
+Correspondence, financial transactions and records, medical records, legal records, employment records, and the like must not be open to review without the express consent of all parties involved in those actions.

 We support the natural rights of individuals to be secure in their persons and property against unreasonable searches and seizures and oppose any government use of search warrants to examine or seize materials belonging to innocent third parties.
-We also oppose and call for the abolition of police roadblocks aimed at randomly, and without probable cause, testing drivers for intoxicants, police practices to stop mass transit vehicles and searching passengers, and Terry stops (also called "stop-and-frisk") in the absence of probable cause.
+We also oppose and call for the abolition of police roadblocks and practices of testing drivers for intoxicants, stopping mass transit vehicles and searching passengers, and Terry stops (also called "stop-and-frisk") in the absence of probable cause.